 The Digital Single Market (DSM), adopted in May 2015, leads Europe a step further in accelerating developments on IoT.
 The DSM consolidates initiatives on security and data protection, which are essential for the adoption of this technology.
 Most importantly, it announces an initiative on the Data economy (free flow of data, allocation of liability, ownership, interoperability, usability and access) and promises to tackle interoperability and standardisation.

 The requirements of IoT will also be fed into the research on empowering network technologies, like 5G Mobiles.
 FIWARE will be one of the platforms to support building blocks useful for IoT applications, while Cloud Computing will provide objects with service and storage resources.
 On the application side, initiatives like Sensing Enterprise and Factory of the Future help companies use the technology to innovate, while experimental facilities like FIRE are available for large-scale testing.

 The important investments on Internet of Things technologies which have already been taken at EU and Member States levels, reveals the next big step towards implementation of large scale pilots.
-The European Commission will launch a series of IoT large scale pilots in the areas of wearables, assisted living, connected vehicles, smart cities, smart agriculture and water management supported by Horizon 2020.
+The European Commission launched a series of IoT large scale pilots in the areas of wearables, assisted living, connected vehicles, smart cities, smart agriculture and water management supported by Horizon 2020.